Translink strike: How will Northern Ireland's bus strike affect you?

 It also said it had "reached out and would welcome the opportunity to engage with unions to cover school duties".

-How will the Translink bus strike affect school services?
+How will the strike affect school services?

 No public school buses will be running and parents have been advised to arrange alternative travel for their children.